RamazanAtalay/RamazanAtalay/README.md

 <h2>⚡️ Quick Facts</h2>
 <ul>
-<li>🔭 I'm currently engaged in a <a href="https://github.com/RamazanAtalay/RamazanAtalay"> </a> Microsoft 365 Migration Project, where I am actively involved in the seamless transition of organizations to the Microsoft 365 ecosystem.
-My responsibilities include assessing existing infrastructures, designing migration strategies, and implementing secure and efficient migrations that optimize productivity and collaboration </li>
+🔭 I'm currently engaged in a <a href="https://github.com/RamazanAtalay/RamazanAtalay"> </a> Microsoft 365 Migration Project, where I am actively involved in the seamless transition of organizations to the Microsoft 365 ecosystem.
+My responsibilities include assessing existing infrastructures, designing migration strategies, and implementing secure and efficient migrations that optimize productivity and collaboration

 <li>🧐 My learning journey delves deeply into the realm of <strong>cloud security</strong>.
 By focusing on fortifying the security of cloud systems, my goal is to design and implement robust and resilient cloud solutions that harness the power of cutting-edge technologies </li>